Building a Path to Personal Success

 May 2018 Track Practice PC: CLK

 CLK’s main campus is at the edge of the downtown district and is a combination of past and present.
-In addition to the schools, the property contains the public-school library, many old mining buildings that are used for bus garages and storage, and is adjacent to the Keweenaw National Historical Park headquarters.
-The district is in the process of renovating a downtown building for their virtual learning program.
+In addition to the schools, the property contains the public school library, many old mining buildings that are used for bus garages and storage, and is adjacent to the Keweenaw National Historical Park headquarters.
+The district has renovated a downtown building for its virtual learning program.

 The Calumet Public-School Library is housed in the high school building on campus.
 When the Calumet Hecla Mining Company, establisher of the public library, left the area in the 1940s, it was combined with the school library.
 Securing the school building with the public library inside was a challenge not found in most districts.
-In addition, “We’ve had some unique challenges when remodeling and updating buildings this old,” shared Superintendent Chris Davidson.
+In addition, they’ve had some unique challenges when remodeling and updating buildings this old.
 Security entrance systems were installed on the doors that lead to the classrooms and office areas so visitors coming to the library can still enter the high school and walk down the hallway to the library but do not have free access to roam anywhere else in the facility.

 There is a strong focus on relationships in every building, classroom, and program in the district.
 CLK is a Capturing Kids’ Hearts (CKH) district, and CLK Elementary is a 2020-2021 National Showcase School.
 CKH attends to the social-emotional well-being of both staff and students.
 Creating a relationship-driven district culture has led to their success in connecting with their students and developing programs that meet their needs.